cloudbees-core-cd-workshop/workshop-exercises/exercises/intro-pipeline-cb-core.md

 3. Add a commit description and then click the **Commit Changes** button with the default selection of *Commit directly to the master branch* selected.
 4. Navigate back to the **helloworld-nodejs** *master* branch job on your Team Master and click the **Build Now** button in the left menu.
 5. Your job should complete successfully.
 Note some things from the log:
-The custom marker script is being pulle from your forked *custom-marker-pipelines* forked repository:
+  1. The custom marker script is being pulled from your forked *custom-marker-pipelines* forked repository:
 ```
 ...
 Obtained nodejs-app/Jenkinsfile.template from git https://github.com/cd-accel-beedemo/custom-marker-pipelines.git
 ...
 ```
+  2. The agent is being provisioned from a Kubernetes Pod Template (more on this in the next lesson):
 ```
 ...
 Agent default-jnlp-0p189 is provisioned from template Kubernetes Pod Template
 ...
 ```
+  3. Your fork of the **helloworld-nodejs** repository is being checked out, even though you did not put any steps in the `Jenkinsfile.template` to do so:
 ```
 ...
 Cloning repository https://github.com/cd-accel-beedemo/helloworld-nodejs.git
 ...
 ```
+  4. The agent has a Java version of `1.8.0_171`:
 ```
 ...
 Running shell script